ericinlinux/BDiSN_Assignment_5/README.md

 <!--
 <div style="text-align:center"><img src ="./figs/fig1a.png" />*Fig 1:*  Girls’ school dormitory dining-table partners, 1st and 2nd choices (Moreno, The sociometry reader, 1960).</div>
 -->
-.

 The network in figure 1 shows an example of sociometric research.
-It depicts the choices of twenty-six girls living in one “cottage” (dormitory) at a New York state training school.
+It depicts the choices of twenty-six girls living in one *cottage* (dormitory) at a New York state training school.
 The girls were asked to choose the girls they liked best as their dining-table partners.
 First and second choices are selected only.

 In this sociogram, each girl in the dormitory is represented by a circle.
 For the sake of identification, the girls’ names are written next to the circles.
 Each arc (arrow) represents a choice.
 The girl who chooses a peer as a dining-table companion sends an arc toward her.
 Irene (in the bottom right of the figure), for instance, chose Hilda as her favorite dining-table partner and Ellen as her second choice, as indicated by the numbers labeling each arrow. (de Nooy, Mrvar, Batagelj, & Granovetter, 2012).

 Now that you know the concepts nodes (or vertices, sites, actors), degrees and lines (or edges, arces, links, bonds, ties, relations), we will look at some basic analysis and representation options for the network.